2012 World Monuments Watch

 Establishing Balaji Ghat's reuse as a cultural center for the community

 Lack of maintenance, combined with the impact of heavy use and international tourists, has led to Balaji Ghat’s deterioration.
 Further, the main portion of the building experienced two major collapses in 1999, and immediate restoration work was necessary to prevent further deterioration.
 In 2012, the first phase of work at Balaji Ghat began.
 Seven hundred tons of debris were removed from the collapsed portion of the structure and examined to determine which pieces could be re-used when reconstruction began.
-With assistance from American Express, the interior spaces were refurbished, and a program implemented to increase public awareness of Balaji Ghat and establish its reuse as a cultural center for the community.
+With assistance from American Express, the architectural significance was retained and interior spaces were refurbished in 2016, and a program was implemented to increase public awareness of Balaji Ghat and establish its reuse as a cultural center for the community.
+The second phase of the restoration is in-progress and scheduled to be completed in 2018.
 Balaji Ghat is a sacred pilgrimage Hindu site that is culturally significant to the local and Hindu community and has been a center of study of traditional sacred music that was founded in the thirteenth century, and remains a testimony of living traditions today.
 The restoration of the building for the adaptive reuse helps maintain it for public use.